 Just as mar ram grass promotes the formation of dunes, the formation of dunes can also be controlled by placing a formation of piles in a certain way.
 We want to breathe new life into this technique.

 Magic horse dressage

 The French actors and riders Manolo and Camille form Théâtre du Centaure.
 In De Stormruiter they ride several stallions that play

 In addition to the fact that Manolo almost completely refrains from using reins, it also seems that he is riding without a saddle.
 But that is outward appearance.

+It is, however, a very small saddle model.
 For example, he performs a complete dressage test, but also performs from the Spanish driving school as (several times)

+a capriol.
 That counts as the most difficult jump in the horse world.

 And ...'Théâtre du Centaure' in the Dutch 'Storm Rider.'

 As if a Greek myth comes to life.
 That is the magical effect of the French theater company Théâtre du Centaure.
 The myth of the centaur, or horse man, has inspired many

 In their performances they combine an impressive piece of top dressage with theater, poetry and film projections.
 The centaur is central to everything they do.
 Manolo and Camille have

 already impressed many audiences with their acts, including at Oerol in 2007 and 2008, and during the Frisian horse show Faderpaard.Below Théâtre du Centaure.
 See what he can do with a horse

+Although from 2015, he does almost the same in Leeuwarden!
 So you see again, centaurs really exist!
 Man merged with the horse!